lipkau/JiraPS/docs/en-US/about_JiraPS.md

 # EXAMPLES

-1. Creating issues from a CSV file
+## Example: Creating issues from a CSV file

 Given a CSV file which looks something like this: